Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

 2. Customised speak tag with attributes **&lt;speak version="1.0" xml:lang="en-US" xmlns="**[W3C Speech Synthesis namespace](http://www.w3.org/2001/10/synthesis) **">**
     2. In this case, Kore Voice Gateway will send the SSML without any modifications to the TTS engine.

-In this case, follow option 2 and the voice element should work.
+In this case, follow option 2 and the voice element will work.

 Example:
 ```
 <speak version="1.0" xml:lang="en-US" xmlns="http://www.w3.org/2001/10/synthesis"><voice name="en-US-AvaNeural">Hi, I'm eBay's automated phone assistant.
 Let me know in a few words how I can help.</voice></speak>
 ```